-In 1893 Jules Richard introduced the new 45x107mm negative glass format for stereo cameras.
+In 1893 Jules Richard introduced the new 45x107mm glass plate negative format for stereo cameras.
 It was a lot more compact than the larger formats, like the 8,5x17cm glass slides which were common these days.
-These large formats were used by large and expensive cameras and made photography aaccessible only for professional photographers or wealthy amateurs.
+These large formats were used by large and expensive cameras and limited photography to professional photographers or wealthy amateurs.

-The camera in my collection is a model 6.
-This model was introduced in 1908 and was available with F6.3 lenses (model 6a) as well as more fast F4.5 lenses (model 6b).
-My camera has serial number 40305 and is equipped with two Boyer Saphir F4.5 lenses with serial numbers 385 and 410.
+The camera in my collection is a Vérascope number 6 which was introduced in 1908 and was available with Zeiss or Krauss F6.3 lenses (version 6a) or faster Zeiss F4.5 lenses (version 6b).
+My camera is a 6bs version and has two Boyer Saphir F4.5 lenses with serial numbers 385 and 410.
+This version was introduced in 1920 and the camera's serial number 40305 indicates that it's manufactured in 1921.

 The camera's body is made entirely of metal and is meant to be mounted upside down on a tripod, so that the settings on the front panel can be read by leaning over the camera from above.
 The plate holder forms the back of the camera and can hold twelve 45x107mm glass negatives, which are advanced by a sliding action using the hinged handle.
 The plate holder has a built-in exposure counter and has serial number 43033.